Will AI replace copywriters? A realistic look at the future of copywriting

 AI is changing how copywriters work.
-If you're a writer or work with content in any way, chances are you've already tried tools like ChatGPT, Microsoft Copilot, Perplexity, Google Gemini, or more niche ones like Jasper AI.
+If you're a writer or work with content in any way, chances are you've already tried tools like ChatGPT, Copilot, and Gemini, or more niche ones like Jasper AI.
 In this post, we’ll look at whether AI will ever replace human copywriters.
 Let’s break it down in a simple and honest way.

 How AI has changed copywriting